ferdinankurnian/ferdinankurnian/README.md

 - 😄 My Pronouns: he/him

 - 👀 I’m interested in Web and App Development
-- 🌱 I’m currently learning React and Electron
+- 🌱 I’m currently learning React, Electron, and Tauri

 - ⚡ Fun fact: I want to learn to be able to do anything